Toggle: English / Spanish

 The acid-fast stain is a laboratory test that determines if a sample of tissue, blood, or other body substance is infected with the bacteria that causes tuberculosis and other illnesses.

-The sample is then sent to a laboratory, where a small amount is placed on a glass slide, stained, and heated.
+The sample is then sent to a laboratory.
+There, some of the sample is placed on a glass slide, stained, and heated.
 The cells in the sample hold onto the dye.
-The lab team member washes the slide with an acid solution and applies a different stain.
+The slide is then washed with an acid solution and a different stain is applied.

 Preparation depends on how the sample is collected.
 Your health care provider will tell you how to prepare.

-The test can tell if you have come into contact with the bacteria that causes tuberculosis and related infections.
+The test can tell if you are likely infected with the bacteria that causes tuberculosis and related infections.